olemb/nonsense/brainfudge/README.md

-# Implementations of the Brainf*ck Language
+# Implementations of the Brainfudge Language

-I've decided to rename it Brainfudge here to keep things family friendly.
+Also known as Brainf*ck.
+I've decided to rename it Brainfudge here to keep swearing down a bit.